GMOD/Apollo/testing_an_instance.md

 11) Select one scaffold / group and check that you are able to export GFF3 and FASTA from the File / Export menu option.

 12) Check that you are able to query the entire genome using BLAT from this window using the Tools / Search sequence menu option.

+### Test Bulk-Update

+13) Click on "Recent Changes"  Verify that we can select all / none / displayed and paginate

+14) Verify that, if "Status" is enabled, we can update the status for multiple selected.

+15) Verify that we can delete multiple selected types.
+If a gene is deleted, the sub-features should also be deleted.
+Should a gene exist without sub-features?